Jacknp5/Data-Analytics-Projects/README.md

 - 👋 Hi, I’m Jack
 - 👀 I’m interested in Data Analytics & Modelling
-- 💞️ I’m looking to collaborate on Data Analytics and Predictive Modelling projects
+- 💞️ I will be sharing some of my Analytics projects here.
+Stay tuned!
 - ⚡ Fun fact: ...
 Bears do not urinate while they are hibernating.

 <!---